 Where claims and allegations against a dentist or dental care professional relate directly to the provision of the patient’s clinical treatment, members can request assistance from Dental Protection in the usual way.
 From a risk management perspective, a claim arising from clinical treatment is more defensible where the clinician can provide evidence of compliance with authoritative, evidence-based and current infection prevention and control (IPC) guidelines.
 It would also be helpful to be able to demonstrate that regular audits are undertaken to ensure compliance.

 The same principles apply in relation to the prevention of transmission of COVID-19.
 Practices must have written standard operating procedures (SOPs) and protocols in place and these should reflect, and be aligned with, current guidance including reference to social distancing requirements and the recommended and relevant IPC measures.
 This information would likely contribute significantly to preparing a robust defence against any allegations.

-Irrespective of whether or not the entire dental team have had the vaccine, it is of paramount importance that SOPs and IPC measures are followed, including the use of appropriate personal protective equipment (PPE) within the practice.
+Irrespective of whether or not the entire dental team have had the vaccine, it is of paramount importance that SOPs and IPC measures are followed, including the continued use of appropriate personal protective equipment (PPE) within the practice.
 The current guidance suggests that the COVID-19 vaccines in use will offer the individual who takes it some additional protection and will reduce your chance of becoming seriously ill.
 It will not necessarily reduce the risk of you passing the virus to others.
 Therefore, until more is known, members of the dental team should continue to follow the guidance to help reduce transmission and protect those around them.